Brecon Beacons 3 day Wild Camp

 Sunday will be fairly relaxed, heading to Carn Pica and then down to the Talybont reservoir dam; with the choice of being sensible and following the disused railway to Talybont; or if it’s warm, following the course of the river from the reservoir and getting rather wet.

 Thursday Night – Because it will be holiday season, if you plan to stay near Talybont on the night before the event, I suggest you book well in advance.
 You’ll need to book your own accommodation that night.
-I’ll be staying locally and should you wish to get in touch, I’ll let you know where I’m staying should you wish to stay at the same place for ease.
+I’ll be staying locally and I’ll let you know where I’m staying should you wish to stay at the same place for ease.